adilkhr/my-ms3-project/README.md

 ### Planning

 * [Balsamic Wireframes](https://balsamiq.com/) - Used to create the wireframe designs of the site
+* Panit - Used to create the data model

 ### Flask

-The application was built using the Flask Famework which is reliant on the jinja templating language.
+The application was built using the Flask Framework which is reliant on the jinja templating language.
 The application was written in python.

-I used pip3 install Flask intp the terminal to install flask.
+I used pip3 install Flask into the terminal to install flask.
 I used the standard port used for Flask applications which is "5000" and the IP set to "0.0.0.0".

 Flask-PyMongo - For the applicaition to interact with the MongoDB database